petekirby/character_profiler/README.md

 Please read the CSV header line to get the specifics.

-### 3. Finishing Touches
+### 5. Finishing Touches

-After running all your jobs (if 100, then 5 * 20 runs) and saving your csv's uniquely, combine them into a single file.
-Now you have a master csv file that can be parsed or analysed with your favorite tool or statistics package (R, Excel, etc.).
+After running all your job, you have a master csv file that can be parsed or analysed with your favorite tool or statistics package (R, Excel, etc.).

 #### Please create an issue for any changes, suggestions, or comments.